Posted on April 21, 2017 | Written by Will Harrison

 WooCommerce 3.0.x is a major upgrade recently released by WooCommerce.
 Before hitting the update button, it’s important to understand what’s included with this release and how these updates might affect the functionality of an online store.
 Also, be sure to backup a site before updating and, if possible, test the update on a staging site first.

-How major are the changes?
+How major are the changes in WooCommerce 3.0?

 WooCommerce 2.6 was the last major release, officially out in mid-June, 2016.
-WooCommerce 3.0.x was originally targeted to release as version 2.7.x, but when a potentially backwards incompatible bug (learn more here) was identified, the Woo team seized the opportunity to make some major and positive changes.
+WooCommerce 3.0.x was originally targeted to release as version 2.7.x, but when a potentially backward incompatible bug (learn more here) was identified, the Woo team seized the opportunity to make some major and positive changes.
 This version name change defines how they version their releases in the future by adopting semantic versioning when naming releases.

 Major releases will increment (by one) the left version digit, and reset the middle and right ones, such as 3.0.0 or 4.0.0.
 This will apply to releases where there are API changes or the potential to affect extension compatibility.
 Minor releases will increment the center digit, and reset the right one, like 3.1.0 or 4.3.0, and patches will increment the right one, such as 3.1.1 or 4.3.2.

 WooCommerce 3.0.x updates impact everyone involved, from online shoppers to the developers working on a store.
 Changes include:

 • Improvements to speed and performance on both the storefront and store admin